imDanoush/Unity-DirectInput/README.md

 # Quick Start
 ![image](https://github.com/user-attachments/assets/12feffae-5311-4603-a983-fee9ed45e372)

-### Installation
+# Installation

-This package requires the use of Unity's new Input System, to ensure [com.unity.inputsystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html) is installed in the project.
-Install it via the package manager via:
+This package requires the use of Unity's new Input System to ensure [com.unity.inputsystem](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html) is installed in the project.
+Install it via the package manager:
 `Window -> Package Manager => Input System`
-Next, Go to the [Releases section of this GitHub repository](https://github.com/imDanoush/Unity-DirectInput/releases) to directly download and install the plugin with all the samples and examples, Or copy and paste the Plugin folder of this repository into the Assets folder of your Unity project and import its own Unitypackage example demo file.
-If Unity is opened, restart it to import the DLL file properly.
-The folders that end with the `~` character are automatically skipped by Unity and are used for writing the DLL file as well as the ForceFeedBack Windows App software (which you can find in `./DirectInputExplorer~\DirectInputExplorer\bin\Debug\net5.0-windows`).
+Next, go to the [Releases section of this GitHub repository](https://github.com/imDanoush/Unity-DirectInput/releases) to download the latest plugin release.
+This release now includes **Unity Package Manager (UPM) support** for seamless installation and dependency management!

+## Installation Options:

+### **Recommended: Unity Package Manager**
+- **Easy Installation**: Use Unity's built-in Package Manager to install directly, and select any of the samples in the Samples tab to install and use!

+### **Alternative: Manual Installation**
+- Download and extract the plugin package with samples and examples
+- Or copy the `Plugin` folder directly into your Unity project's `Assets` folder and import the included UnityPackage

+After installation via either method, restart Unity to ensure proper DLL loading and access to the new runtime UI features.

+> **Note:** Folders ending with `~` are excluded by Unity and contain the standalone Windows ForceFeedback Explorer application at `./DirectInputExplorer~\DirectInputExplorer\bin\Release\net5.0-windows` for advanced testing.

 ## Supported ForceFeedback Effects